gpitt71/clmplus/README.md

 ## Our models

-`clmplus` relies on the powerful `StMoMo` package.
+The models for the claim development available in the `clmplus` are based on the models for human mortality implemented in the `StMoMo` package.
 Users can either rely on our default models or set their own configuration for the claim development.

 |      Model      | Lexis dimension                 |Claims reserving                  |